ARGOeu/argodoc/content/guides/installation.md

 The ar-sync package installs components needed for refreshing the current status of the monitored system.

-The ar-consumer service can be configured to connect to a pool of EGI message brokers.
+The ar-consumer service can be configured to connect to a pool of message brokers.
 By default the config is set to `mq.afroditi.hellasgrid.gr` and `mq.cro-ngi.hr`.

 This configuration is suggested as it will allow the consumer service to cycle to the next broker in the case the one it is connected to fails for some reason.

 Start consumer service and make sure to add it to appropriate run levels:

+    # service ar-consumer start
     # chkconfig ar-consumer on

+### Compute Engine

+Install the component:

+    # yum install ar-compute

+Edit the `/etc/ar-compute-engine.conf` configuration file and

+- set the value of the `mongo_host` variable to `127.0.0.1` like so: `mongo_host=127.0.0.1`
+- set the value of the `mode` variable to `local` like so: `mode=local`
+- set the value of the `prefilter_clean` variable to `false` like so: `prefilter_clean=false`

+Under the folder `/etc/cron.d/` place two cronjobs that will handle hourly and daily calculations.

+- for the hourly caclulations edit `/etc/cron.d/ar_job_cycle_hourly` and place the following contents:

+    55 * * * * root /usr/libexec/ar-compute/standalone/job_cycle.py -d $(/bin/date --utc  +\%Y-\%m-\%d)

+- for the daily caclulations edit `/etc/cron.d/ar_job_cycle_daily` and place the following contents:

+    0 0 * * * root /usr/libexec/ar-compute/standalone/job_cycle.py -d $(/bin/date --utc --date '-1 day' +\%Y-\%m-\%d)

+### Datastore

+Install MongoDB with the following command:

+    # yum install mongodb-org-server mongodb-org

+By default, MongoDB will bind to all active network interfaces.
+As for the standalone installation this is not required you may limit the service to bind to the localhost interface by editing the `/etc/mongod.conf` file and setting the value of the variable `bind_ip` to `127.0.0.1` like so: `bind_ip=127.0.0.1`.

+To start and enable the MongoDB service use the following two commands:

-    # service ar-consumer start
+    # service mongod start
+    # chkconfig mongod on

+### Web API service

+Install the ARGO web API service with the following command:

+    # yum install ar-web-api

+Finally, start the service using the following command:

+    # start ar-web-api